Webcasting history

 • Kiss FM (Kiss 100) (1996)

-This set the precedent for creating and launching the “streaming radio tuner” on Virgin Net in 1997, where we created (contractual) links between Virgin Net and over 30 stations worldwide (from Brazil to Australia) – it rapidly became the second most popular service on the site and generated a lot of international interest.
+This laid the groundwork for creating and launching the “streaming radio tuner” on Virgin Net in 1997, where we created (contractual and web) links between Virgin Net and over 30 stations worldwide (from Brazil to Australia) – it rapidly became the second most popular service on the site and generated a lot of international interest.
 In 1998 we added our own web-only streaming station “Release Radio”, which I later set up as the first web streaming service available on a mobile handset on Virgin Mobile (1999).

 Live festivals including (directing, producing, sourcing, managing and implementing):

-I believe this was one of the first live concert webcasts in the country – we got about 300 listeners to the 20kbps audio stream.
+I believe this was one of the first live concert webcasts in the country – we had about 300 listeners to the 20kbps audio stream.
+I like the fact that, twenty years later, I was still streaming from Brick Lane (RinseFM was opposite the Vibe Bar until 2016).

 An amazing early stage live webcast performance with collaborative composition and audio from over 100 countries blended into the live performance, and Stelarc physically connected to the web.